febuiles/lyricwiki.el/README.markdown

 LyricWiki - An Emacs mode to fetch lyrics
 ========================

-**Update**: Big awesome music labels have forbidden access to the LyricWiki so right now this mode is useless, more information [here](http://groups.google.com/group/lyricwiki-api/browse_thread/thread/733ccd919d654040).
+**Update**: Big awesome music labels have forbidden access to the LyricWiki so **right now this mode is useless**, more information [here](http://groups.google.com/group/lyricwiki-api/browse_thread/thread/733ccd919d654040).

 This small mode fetches your lyrics from LyricWiki.com and pops a new buffer with them, nothing too complex.